SuzukaDev/suzukadev.github.io/content/about.en.md

 # menu:
 #   main:
 #     weight: 1000
-articles_description: Multimedia engineer, with passion for arts
+default_articles_profile_description: Multimedia engineer, with passion for arts
 ---

 <!-- Hello, my name is **Óscar**.
 I'm a **Multimedia Engineer** and a ***multidisciplinary* Game Developer**.
 I've always been interested in being a solo developer, covering all the aspects that are required during a development.
 Even though, I also enjoy working in a group. -->